 Registration for the 2013 Japanese Language Proficiency Test will be open from Monday, August 26th through Friday, September 27th, 2013, with the test date on Sunday, December 1st, 2013.
 Starting this year, the American Association of Teachers of Japanese will be in charge of all test administration roles.
 For more information, please visit their website below.

 The Kids Corner was created in our Information Center to accommodate younger visitors to our Library.
-We have a collection of children's books, manga, and games, as well as kid-sized furniture.
-Come on down and check it out!
+We have a collection of children's books, manga, and games as well as kid-sized furniture.
+Please come and visit us!

 JFLA will be participating in this year's L.A.
 Tanabata Festival.
 Come to JFLA on Saturday June 8th to learn how to make paper flowers for Tanabata Kazari (decorations) and be a part of this summer tradition in Little Tokyo.
 The L.A.
 Tanabata Festival is a unique and colorful part of the Nisei Week Festivities in Little Tokyo.